-So, it’s approaching the end of the year and also that time where we start thinking about how we’re going to spend that big fat tax refund check from Uncle Sam.
+So, it’s approaching tax time and also that time where we start thinking about how we’re going to spend that big fat tax refund check from Uncle Sam.
 The IRS reports that last year, it issued over 101 million refunds and the average refund amount was $2,651.
 Just about half of us expected to receive a refund, according to a Bankrate survey, and for those of us who actually receive a chunk of change this coming tax season, some of us will be responsible, and others will blow the money and party like it’s 1999.

 What are you going to spend your refund on?
-CNN reports indicate that in 2011, around 42 percent of Americans used at least some of their refunds to pay down debt, and another 42 percent placed part of their refund into savings.
-Some taxpayers — around 30 percent — used portions of their refunds for everyday expenses, and some used their money for vacations, major purchases, and other expenses.
+CNN reports indicate that in 2011, around 42 percent of Americans used at least some of their refunds to pay down debt, and another 42% placed part of their refund into savings.
+Some taxpayers — around 30% — used portions of their refunds for everyday expenses, and some used their money for vacations, major purchases, and other expenses.

 “Other expenses” is a broad category, as is the category: “major purchases.”
 To gain a little more insight on what exact types of purchases fall into these categories, we scoured social media sites and other resources to see how Americans spent their tax refunds over past years.
 Here a few of the most ridiculous expenses we found.

 1. A shopping spree

 Whether they decide to allocate it to Best Buy or Walmart, or to Apple or Android, many taxpayers go out and buy hundreds — even thousands — of dollars worth of merchandise they do not need.
 One Twitter user says about last year’s tax refund, “Spent tax refund on luxury goods, now considering bankruptcy,” and another says, “I thought I was an adult until I spent my entire tax refund at Spencer’s Gifts.”